-ACC 221 provides in-depth coverage of Generally Accepted Accounting Principles (GAAP) students learned in ACC 201.
-Student will learn to apply GAAP recording and reporting requirements through practice sets and financial accounting research using industry standard tools such as the Financial Accounting Standards Board (FASB) Accounting Standards Codification® Professional View.
-Students also begin to organize accounting information using spreadsheets, and explore Enterprise Content Management Systems such as CCH Engagement.
+ACC 221 provides in-depth coverage of Generally Accepted Accounting Principles (GAAP) and other concepts, theories, and skills students learned in the introductory accounting courses.
+Students will learn to apply GAAP recording and reporting requirements through practice sets and financial accounting research using industry-standard tools such as the Financial Accounting Standards Board (FASB) Accounting Standards Codification ® Professional View or similar research sites.
+Students also begin to organize accounting company financial and managerial information using spreadsheets and/or other appropriate specialized software.

 - 1. Demonstrate mastery of the manual accounting cycle and related internal controls, and discuss them within the framework of an accounting information system (AIS). - 2.
 Organize accounting information using industry standard tools and protocols. - 3.
-Prepare financial statements in accordance with GAAP, analyze them, and interpret them for stakeholders using industry-standard communication practices. - Use FASB Codification and other research tools to answer basic accounting research questions clearly, concisely and accurately. - 5.
+Prepare financial statements in accordance with GAAP, analyze them, and interpret them for stakeholders using industry-standard communication practices. - 4.
+Use FASB Codification and other research tools to answer basic accounting research questions clearly, concisely and accurately. - 5.
 Demonstrate effective communication and teamwork skills.